-Delayed financing starts by coming up with the funds to purchase a home in cash.
-You might choose to use savings or sell off other assets, such as stocks or properties, to get your hands on the money.
+The delayed-financing process begins with a homebuyer coming up with the funds to purchase a home in cash.
+How they do so is up to them: They might choose to use savings or sell off other assets, such as stocks or properties, to get their hands on the money.

-Then, the application process for delayed financing is just like applying for a home loan.
-The borrower needs to supply the same financial information, proof of employment and undergo a credit check.
-Like a loan prequalification, borrowers must maintain the integrity of their credit and employment status between the time they buy the house and when they get their mortgage.
+The next step — getting the delayed financing — is pretty much like applying for any mortgage.
+The borrower needs to supply the same financial information and proof of employment.
+They’ll also need to undergo a credit check.
+As with any financing, borrowers must maintain the integrity of their credit and employment status between the time they buy the house and when they get their mortgage.

-- Your original purchase was an “arms-length” transaction, which means you didn’t have a personal relationship with the seller
+- Your original purchase was an “arms-length” transaction, meaning you didn’t have a personal relationship with the seller

 - You don’t obtain a mortgage higher than the total of the purchase price, closing costs, points and fees